 - Interpretation – How? looks at a range of techniques including using words, images, drawing, websites and hi- and low-tech interactives

-- Interpretation – of What? looks at portrait reading, developing generic portrait reading skills, further aspects to consider and reading specific portraits
+- Interpretation – of What? looks at portrait reading, developing generic portrait reading skills, further aspects to consider when reading specific portraits

-Clicking the link on this page will open this resource to view on the Understanding British Portraits website.
+Click the link on the right-hand side to open this resource to view on the Understanding British Portraits website.